 An astounding amount of time and money have been wasted studying bisphenol A, a plastic component, which has been used for 60 years.
 Now the FDA has issued a report confirming what we already know: The stuff is not hazardous.
 But some academics cannot let it go, and their reasoning for further studies just doesn't cut it.

 NYT's Nicholas Kristof sure knows how to live harder, not smarter.
 He's been avoiding chemicals and living clean — as he puts it — for several years.
 And yet, the results from an at-home detox kit that tested his urine for chemical exposure came back less than stellar.

-While BPA hysteria has been going on for many years, for just as long we have been writing that the chemical is safe.
-Now the FDA has issued the results of a comprehensive two-year study in rats.
-And as it turns out, we were right all along – while the Joe Mercolas and NRDCs of the world were not.
-As usual.
+While BPA hysteria has been going on for many years, for just as long we've been writing that the chemical is safe.
+As it turns out, we've been right all along (while, as usual, the Joe Mercolas and NRDCs of the world were not).

 Now that I'm in the second trimester, I'm starting to think about baby bottles, sippy cups, and all that fun stuff.
 But all the options online leave me thinking I don't have much choice when it comes to BPA-free bottles.
 And I don't mean lack there of.

 Dental sealants provide an effective means of preventing tooth decay — but they're underutilized.
 Perhaps one reason is the fear promoted by scaremongers of the plastic component BPA.
 But like most of the scares perpetrated by activist groups, this one is absurd.

 Something is rotten in Denmark.
 Researchers there published a ridiculous study on all the things that BPA doesn't do.
 But if you believe it — and you shouldn't — there could be some utility.
 You see, BPA might make female rats swim faster, perhaps one of the most critical problems facing the world today.
 Science thanks you.